miniegit/Sales-data-analysis-/README.md

-# Sales Data Analysis Project
+# Sales Dashbord Analysis Project

 This project includes analysis of sales data using Excel.